One of the challenging things about investing is the higher the returns you aim for, the greater the risk.

 Nothing makes the need to start saving and investing right away more apparent than the effect of inflation.
 Put simply, inflation decreases the value of your dollar, meaning that over time you need more money to purchase the same goods.

-So, if your investment does not earn the kind of returns you need to keep up with rising costs, there is a chance that you will not earn enough to fund your retirement goals.
+Your investment does not earn the kind of returns you need to keep up with rising costs, there is a chance that you will not earn enough to fund your retirement goals.
 That's why it is important that your investment can keep up with, and beat, rising costs due to inflation.

 4. Take advantage of compound interest